alwaystrueio/audit.nvim/README.md

 - `:AuditAddNote` - Add a note for the selected text (visual mode only)
 - `:AuditTogglePanel` - Toggle the notes panel on/off and enable/disable automatic panel display
+- `:AuditSyncNotes` - Manually sync edited notes from the panel to the notes.md file

+### Editing Notes

+You can edit notes directly in the notes panel:

+1. When a note is displayed in the panel, you can modify its content
+2. Save your changes using one of these methods:
+   - Press `<Leader>as` in the notes panel
+   - Use `:w` in the notes panel
+   - Run `:AuditSyncNotes` from any buffer

+Changes to notes are automatically saved to the notes.md file.
+Note that only the content of notes can be edited; the code snippets remain unchanged to preserve the original references.

 ## Configuration